rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 FRI, the Fast Reed-Solomon Interactive Oracle Proof of Proximity, is the low-degree test underneath STARKs and most hash-based SNARKs.
 It was introduced by Ben-Sasson, Bentov, Horesh and Riabzev in [a 2017 paper](https://eccc.weizmann.ac.il/report/2017/134/), and it is the subject of a two-part [ZK Whiteboard Sessions lecture by Dan Boneh](https://www.youtube.com/watch?v=MBDBrEr2XQg).
 This deck is for someone who has met the protocol once and wants a mental map that survives a week.

-Twelve cards, one thing to remember each, and a revision table at the end.
+Twelve cards, each with a plain-words definition, a precise one, and one thing to remember, plus a revision table at the end.
 The cards define the pieces and the two phases of the protocol; they do not derive its soundness.
-The lecture's first half, which builds the coding-theory and oracle-proof toolbox, has its own deck in [FRI Part 1 in Twelve Cards]({{site.url_complet}}/2026/09/14/fri-part-1-flashcards/), and the full thirty-term vocabulary is in [FRI and Proximity Proofs — The Vocabulary, From Beginner to Advanced]({{site.url_complet}}/2026/09/11/fri-proximity-proofs-glossary/).
+The lecture's first half, which builds the coding-theory and oracle-proof toolbox, has its own deck in [The FRI Toolbox in Twelve Cards]({{site.url_complet}}/2026/09/14/fri-toolbox-flashcards/), and the full thirty-term vocabulary is in [FRI and Proximity Proofs — The Vocabulary, From Beginner to Advanced]({{site.url_complet}}/2026/09/11/fri-proximity-proofs-glossary/).

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills